-1. Payments and Currency Law
+1. Payments and Crypto Law

 The law of payments is critical at the ideation, implementation and growth periods of every payments business.
 Simple advice on a business model can mean the difference between a path to growth or regulatory purgatory.